mlesniak/mlesniak.github.io/content/articles/software-architecture-book.md

 **Frozen Caveman Anti-Pattern.** An architect, who always reverts back to their irrational concern in every acrchitectural discussion based on a single bad experience in the past => Risk assessment should be realistic.

 ### Analyzing Trade-Offs

+Thinking like an architect is
+- seeing trade-offs in every solution
+- analyzing those trade-offs to find the best solution for a particular context (environment).

+While anaylzing trade-offs, it's important to look at both the benefits but also negatives of a solution.

+(Omitting extensive example of topics vs. queues for a bidding system)

 ### Understanding Business Drivers

+An architect has to understand the business drivers and need to translate them into "-ilities" such as scalability and availablity.

+Two important aspects
+- business domain knowledge
+- collaborative relationsships with business stakeholders

 ### Balancing architecture and coding

+Ideally, every architect should still code (to maintain technical depth, understand developer concerns, ...).
+Tips to achieve this:

+-